 Firstly, time is one of the major reasons.
-Normally I’ll actually spend at least 3.5 times as much time on your wedding not actually at the wedding.
+Normally I’ll actually spend at least 6 times as much time on your wedding not actually at the wedding.
 So if you imagine I’m spending 10 hours with you on the day that means I’m spending a whole working week planning, preparing, editing and producing the final product in album, video or photo form.
 Given I’m normally with you for 14 hours or so, that means a LOT of photos.

 I’ll leave a wedding with upwards of 8000 photographs – turning these into your videos, your finished final photographs and an album isn’t quick.
 I want to make them magical and lifelong memories: you don’t get that perfection if they’re simply left as they were in camera.
 You will often find me on the same night editing your photos so that you have a first copy the very next day after your wedding and that’s something I am more than willing to do so that you can relive your day straight away.
 A wedding day goes so quickly and I’d love to help you see everything you may have missed the day after.

 Planning and preparation wise I’ll be meeting you at least twice before your wedding, and realistically it’s at least 4 times.
 As you’ve probably seen elsewhere on my website it’s only if we know each other really well that you’ll feel totally relaxed on your wedding day.